Keewatin Street Pathway

 The City of Winnipeg is committed to building pedestrian and cycling infrastructure for people of all ages and abilities.
 Keewatin Street is listed as a high priority bicycle spine in the Pedestrian and Cycling Strategies.

-An off-street pathway will be built along Keewatin Street from Burrows Avenue to Inkster Boulevard.
-This pathway will connect with existing off-street pathways on:
+An off-street pathway was built along Keewatin Street from Burrows Avenue to Inkster Boulevard in 2017.
+This pathway connected with existing off-street pathways on:

 - Keewatin Street/Dr. Jose Rizal Way from Inkster Boulevard to Water Ridge Path, and